Yoffi/Yoffi/README.md

 - 👀 I’m interested in digitalisation of music, frontend artystuff and building forums
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on something easy
-- 📫 DM me @fifiquick or reach out to me telepathically, but DM is probably easier.
+- 📫 DM or reach out to me telepathically, but DM is probably easier.